ADHD TREATMENT IN PORTLAND

 I’ve had a bad experience with therapy in the past.
 How will this be different?

-If you’ve been disappointed by therapy before, we can discuss what didn’t work for you in the past and assess what can be done differently this time around.
-Since I am both a psychiatrist and a mental health counselor, I’m able to be more comprehensive and holistic than a lot of specialists, taking on ADHD from many angles at once.
+If you've been disappointed by therapy before, we can discuss what didn't work for you in the past and assess what can be done differently this time around.
+Since I am both a Board Certified psychiatrist as well as a mental health counselor with training in psychoanalytic psychotherapy, I'm able to be more comprehensive and holistic than a lot of specialists, taking on ADHD from many angles at once.

 Can I ever get better?